 Besides the above suggestions, you also can follow the below toilet tips

 Don’t give too much flush: Between two flushes, use your toilet 2/3 times.

-Choose the suitable toilet paper: Following the above options and doing the experiment, make a precise decision, and choose the best adequate toilet tissue for your toilet.
+Choose the suitable toilet paper: Following the above options and doing the experiment, make a precise decision, and choose the best adequate toilet tissue for your composting toilet.